Meaning and Explanation of an Insurance Deductible

 Most deductibles on personal vehicle insurance are tied to physical damage coverage such as collision, comprehensive and all-perils coverages.
 For example, you may have a $500 deductible on collision coverage and $300 for comprehensive.
 Another popular scenario is either a $500 or $1,000 on All-Perils coverage.

 Deductibles on personal vehicle insurance are typically exclusive to physical damage coverages.
-However, it’s not unusual to see commercials vehicles with a deductible on liability coverage.
+However, it’s not unusual to see commercial vehicles with a deductible on liability coverage.

 Here’s an example of how a deductible works for a personal auto insurance claim: